Reinforcement Learning with Budget-Constrained Nonparametric Function Approximation for Opportunistic Spectrum Access: Numerical Experiments

 \subsubsection{Setup}

-To compare the performance of the proposed algorithms we simulate a scenario in which a pair of full-duplex blue cognitive network radios attempt to operate in the presence of $K$ green network radio links.
-We assume that the green network is non-cooperative with the blue network.
-Each of the $K$ green links consists of a pair of transceivers communicating over a channel with line-of-sight (LOS) propagation loss.
-The $K$ channels are assumed to be non-overlapping in frequency and each has of bandwidth of $W$ Hz.
-We make the simplifying assumption that the channels can be decomposed into time slots of duration $T_{slot}$.
-Each of the blue network radios is constrained to access the one of the same $K$ $W$ Hz channels being used by the green network and must attempt to minimize collisions.
-Blue and green network radios are assumed to operate at a rate of $R$ bits/sec\footnote{Specifically, each radio operates at the Nyquist rate of its respective channel using a $1/2$ rate code and antipodal signaling.} when no collisions occur.
-The values of each of the parameters chosen for our numerical experiments are summarized in Table (\ref{tab:params}).
-Throughout our experiments the radio links are configured in a particular randomly generated physical layout as shown in Figure (\ref{fig:netlayout}).
+To compare the performance of the proposed algorithms we simulate a scenario in which a pair of SU cognitive radios attempt to operate in the presence of $K$ PU radio links.
+Each of the $K$ PU links consists of a pair of transceivers communicating over a channel with line-of-sight (LOS) propagation loss.
+The SU radios choose the channels to access over the next two slots by predicting the PU occupancy.

-For our simulations the composite channel evolves in time according to a ergodic first-order Markov Chain over 10 randomly generated states.
-The state space is shown in Figure (\ref{fig:possiblestates}).

-Prior to being processed by any of the learning algorithms, the observed power measurements are normalized by mapping them to the unit interval.
-This helps with numerical stability.

-We characterize performance of each algorithm in both stationary and reactive settings.
-In the stationary case, the green network is not affected by the actions being taken by the blue network, while for the reactive case, the green network adapts to the blue network's actions.
-We compare our algorithms with collision avoidance (CA) which consists of sensing, finding an idle channel and accessing it in the next time slot.